Philhawk/practical-promises/README.md

 Execute your code with: `node exercise-one` or `node exercise-two` followed by the name(s) of the problems you want to run.
 For example, `node exercise-one a` will run problem A.

 We will be using the bluebird promise library, and you'll likely find [its documentation](https://github.com/petkaantonov/bluebird/blob/master/API.md) helpful.
 Strictly speaking you do not need any methods besides those of native ES6 promises, but some of the Bluebird methods may result in more elegant code.

+Once you think you've figured out a problem, you can confirm by changing the spec for that from `xit` to `it` and running `npm test`.